MaxDaten/cv.maxdaten.io/src/cv/curriculum-vitae.md

 * Support in transition to a Jenkins CI/CD pipeline (Blue Ocean).
 * Development of a new REST API for integration of Kitalino with leading daycare management software.
 * Accompany Keycloak integration for user management.
+* Training in frontend testing with Jest.

 The Kitalino GmbH is a subsidiary of the Herder Verlag that offers digital solutions for daycare centers and their supporting organizations.
 As a core feature Kitalino offers digital development documentation of children.

 ### Technologies

-`Distributed Architectures, Keycloak, Docker & Docker Compose, MySQL, Nginx, PHP 7 & Symfony 4, Jenkins Pipeline`
+`Jest, JavaScript, Distributed Architectures, Keycloak, Docker & Docker Compose, MySQL, Nginx, PHP 7 & Symfony 4, Jenkins Pipeline`

 ## Briends GmbH Papego – Co-Founder <span class="year">\hfill 2012 – 2023</span>

 *Co-Founder of a Startup in the Publishing Industry*

 * Technical lead in architecture and development.
-* Development of a digital reading app in iOS and Android for printed books.
+* Greenfield development of a digital reading app in iOS and Android using Angular with TypeScript (Ionic framework).
 * Architecture design and development of a backend for processing and analyzing book data.

 Papego was an app for continuing reading printed books digitally, supported by several German publishers.
 The app was available for iOS and Android and was critically acclaimed by the press.
 The app was discontinued in 2023.

 ### Technologies

-`Haskell, Google Cloud, Cloud Build, Kubernetes, Docker, Nix, React, Angular, Ionic, Svelte, Swift, Kotlin, Postgres, ElasticSearch, Google Cloud Build CI/CD, NixOS, Terraform`
+`TypeScript, Angular, Ionic, Haskell, Google Cloud, Cloud Build, Kubernetes, Docker, Nix, React, Svelte, Swift, Kotlin, Postgres, ElasticSearch, Google Cloud Build CI/CD, NixOS, Terraform`

 # Awards